-So you read my last article Herbs Made Easy: The Art of Simpling, and you’re ready to plunge in and make an herbal tonic?
+If you read my last article Herbs Made Easy: The Art of Simpling, you’re ready to make an herbal tonic.
 All that’s left is picking an herb and making an infusion.
 Remember the characteristics to look for when picking an herb.

 - be safe

 - be mild